wbsg-uni-mannheim/PyDI/README.md

 The PyDI framework provides methods for end-to-end data integration.
 The framework covers all steps of the integration process, including schema matching, data translation, entity matching, and data fusion.
 The framework offers both traditional string-based methods as well as modern LLM- and embedding-based techniques for these tasks.
 PyDI is designed as a set of independent, composable modules that operate on pandas DataFrames as the underlying data structure, ensuring interoperability with third-party packages that rely on pandas.

 This page provides an overview of the PyDI framework.
 Further details about the functionality of the framework are found  in the [Wiki](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/wiki/Home.md).
-To learn how to use the framework, please read the [Tutorials](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/tutorial/README.md) or have a look at the [Use Cases](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/usecases/README.md) that illustrate how PyDI is used for end-to-end data integration!
+In order to learn how to use the framework, please read the [Tutorials](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/docs/tutorial/README.md) or have a look at the [Use Cases](https://github.com/wbsg-uni-mannheim/PyDI/blob/main/usecases/README.md) which illustrate how PyDI is used for end-to-end data integration.

 ## Installing PyDI